Epitech-Nantes-Tek3/A-equals-l-squared/CONTRIBUTING.md

 ## Testing Rules

-**This part will be completed later when the tests will be set up.**
+## Testing Policy

+### Node.JS

+* The directory `server/tests/` is available for your unit tests with NodeJS.
+We use the Mocha plugin and everything is automatically managed.
+* You can run the tests locally by running the following commands: `npm install` and `npm test`.
+A template is available in the file `server/tests/server_app_test.js`.

+### Flutter

+* The directory `application/app_code/test/` is available for your unit and functional tests with Flutter. *As this technology is the best on the market,* you can do integration tests by interacting with widgets (clicking a button, typing text, etc.).
+* For each different feature, remember to create a new file in the directory `application/app_code/test/` and use the template provided in the file `application/app_code/test/widget_test.dart`.
+* Be sure to add your test function in the main...

+### VCS Workflow

+* Flutter and NodeJS are now checked by the VCS.
+Be sure to properly format your test scripts.

+### Warnings

-When something can be verified by a test, we will be looking for tests in your PR.
+When something can be verified by a test, we will be looking for tests in your PR. </br>
 The lack of test in your code can be one of the reasons of refusing a PR.

 ## Pull Request